cla-bit/PayStackEase/docs/source/aplans.rst

 Async Plan Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.aplans
+This wrapper class facilitates asynchronous integration with Paystack Plans API.

-Wrapper for Asynchronous Paystack Plans API The Plans API allows you to create and manage installment payment options on your integration.
+The Plans API allows you to create and manage installment payment options on your integration.

 ---------

 .. py:class:: AsyncPlanClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Plan API Reference: `Plans`_